infiniti888/Social-Science-Miner/README.md

 doing information extraction.

 # Comments on the Directories and what they contain
-In the Script finals directory there is the Python code, it is not fully optimized and may take some time.
+In the Script finals directory there is the Python code, it is not fully optimized and may take some time depending on the task.
 In each of the Documents directories there are the two models used for topic modeling (which also include an HTML for displaying the topics), along with the corpus(in bag-of-words format) and dictionary files produced by the Gensim code from the documents corresponding to each directory's name.
 The documents in Spanish and Portuguese as how they were separated by Spacy's language detector module are included in each directory in a zip file.
-In the Spanish document directories there is also a csv file with information about the authors of each paper.
+In the Spanish document directories there is also a csv file with information about the authors of each paper and their workgroup.

 # Before running the code
 The programming language used is Python (version 3.7.2)